Speak with a safari expert

 ~ Simon Espley, CEO of Africa Geographic

-‘Mark’, the dominant silverback of the Nyakagezi Group, takes some time out in the Mgahinga Gorilla National Park in Uganda © Bruce Miller
+‘Mark’, the dominant silverback of the Nyakagezi Group, takes some time out in Mgahinga Gorilla National Park in Uganda

 Conservation status and distribution

-A recent survey produced the excellent news that the mountain gorilla population is now estimated at 1,063 individuals, up from fewer than 900 individuals in 2010.
-This increase is primarily due to the co-operation from communities that live near mountain gorillas, NGOs that operate on the ground, and tourists, who pay in hard currency for the privilege of trekking to see mountain gorillas.
+The mountain gorilla population is estimated at 1,063 individuals, up from fewer than 900 individuals in 2010.
+This increase is primarily due to the cooperation from communities that live near mountain gorillas, NGOs that operate on the ground, and tourists, who pay in hard currency for the privilege of trekking to see mountain gorillas.

 Mountain gorillas are found in two populations in Africa:

-1. An estimated 604 individuals in the Virunga Massif – which includes Volcanoes National Park (Rwanda), Virunga National Park (DR Congo) and Mgahinga National Park (Uganda);
+1. An estimated 604 individuals in the Virunga Massif – which includes Volcanoes National Park (Rwanda), Virunga National Park (DRC) and Mgahinga Gorilla National Park (Uganda);

-As a result of the above conservation successes, the mountain gorilla was recently reclassified in the IUCN Red List as ‘Endangered’ (facing a very high risk of extinction), improved from its previous category of ‘Critically Endangered’ (facing an extremely high risk of extinction).
+As a result of the above conservation successes, the mountain gorilla was reclassified in the IUCN Red List as ‘Endangered’ in 2018 (facing a very high risk of extinction), improved from its previous category of ‘Critically Endangered’ (facing an extremely high risk of extinction).

-Factors contributing negatively to mountain gorilla conservation status include poaching for bushmeat, the continuing political instability of the DR Congo region of the Virunga National Park, habitat loss/degradation, and the risk of disease transmission by humans, domestic animals and livestock.
-There is a distinct possibility that the subspecies could experience a 25% reduction in the next generation of 20 years.
-At the time of writing, Virunga National Park is closed to tourists while security in the area is stabilised after two tourists were kidnapped before being safely returned.
+Factors contributing negatively to mountain gorilla conservation status include poaching for bushmeat, the continuing political instability in parts of the Democratic Republic of Congo (DRC), habitat loss/degradation, and the risk of disease transmission by humans, domestic animals and livestock.
+There is a distinct possibility that the subspecies could experience a 25% reduction in the next 20 years.

 The border between Bwindi Impenetrable National Park and community land